jankupczyk/Calculator/README.md

 # Calculator

-A simple calculator written in python allows you to make simple calculations, writing charts, calculate the dates and exchange currency.
+A simple calculator written in python allows you to make simple calculations, write charts, calculate the dates, and exchange currency.

 ## Installation